mletras89/multiTile-architecture/README.md

 a1.setOutputs(1);
 ```

-It is required to specify the execution time on a given actor.
+It is required to specify the execution time on a given actor used during scheduling and simulation.
+Also, the number of input and output ports are required.
+In the example, **a1** has no inputs and has one output port.

 ## Target Architecture